GuanceCloud/datakit/internal/export/doc/en/inputs/opentelemetry.md

 | `OTEL_TRACES_EXPORTER(otel.traces.exporter)`               | Trace exporter; default is `otlp`.                                                                           |
 | `OTEL_LOGS_EXPORTER(otel.logs.exporter)`                   | Log exporter; default is `otlp`.
 Note: Explicit configuration is required for OTEL V1 version; otherwise, it is disabled by default. |

+Starting from DataKit version [1.85.0](../datakit/changelog.md#cl-1.85.0), the protocol `http/json` is removed.
+Please use `http/protobuf`, otherwise an error will be reported.
+DataKit ERROR log: `unrecognized Content-Type application/json, please use http/protobuf` and status code 400 will be returned.

-> You can pass the `otel.javaagent.debug=true` parameter to the Agent to view debug logs.
+You can pass the `otel.javaagent.debug=true` parameter to the Agent to view debug logs.
 Note that these logs are quite verbose; use them with caution in production environments.

 ### Trace Sampling {#sample}